NachtRaveVL/Simple-Homestead-Arduino/README.md

 Recommended: 512kB–1MB+ Flash, 24–32kB+ SRAM, 32–48MHz+

-Modern 32-bit boards such as Pico RP2040/RP2350, ESP32, Teensy 3.5+, STM32, GIGA, and Portenta-class devices are the natural starting point when monitoring, logging, UI, and networking are expected to run together.
+Modern 32-bit boards such as Pico RP2040/RP2350, ESP32, Teensy 3.5+, STM32, GIGA, and Portenta-class devices are the natural starting point when automation, logging, UI, and networking are expected to run together.

 Terraduino systems may need to service numerous sensors, pumps, valves, heaters, reservoirs, rails, and timed processes concurrently.
-Sensor polling, actuator response, control-loop activity, display load, and communication traffic can therefore matter more than Flash size alone when selecting the MCU.
+Sensor polling, actuator response, control-loop activity, display load, logging, and communication traffic can therefore matter more than Flash size alone when selecting the MCU.

 ### Installation

-The easiest way to install this controller is to utilize the Arduino IDE library manager, or through a package manager such as PlatformIO.
-Otherwise, simply download this controller and extract its files into a `Simple-Homestead-Arduino` folder in your Arduino custom libraries folder, typically found in your `[My ]Documents\Arduino\libraries` folder (Windows), or `~/Documents/Arduino/libraries/` folder (Linux/OSX).
+Installation through the Arduino IDE Library Manager or a package manager such as PlatformIO is the simplest option.
+Manual installation consists of extracting the library into a `Simple-Homestead-Arduino` directory under the Arduino custom libraries directory, typically `[My ]Documents\Arduino\libraries` on Windows or `~/Documents/Arduino/libraries/` on Linux/macOS.

-From there, you can make a local copy of one of the example sketches based on the kind of system setup you want to use.
-If you are unsure of which, we recommend the Basic Homestead Example, as it is the smallest complete system example.
-The Full System Example is the larger reference implementation for a more complete property controller.
+The Basic Homestead Example is the recommended starting point because it is the smallest complete system.
+The Full System Example is the larger integrated reference.

-Storage constrained MCUs (< 512kB Flash, particularly <= 256kB) may need further setup file/max-sizes tweaking, and possibly external storage hardware (such as EEPROM or SD Card - see the Data Writer example for more details).
-Modern MCUs with lots of Flash storage can instead use larger reservoir, sensor, networking, logging, and UI configurations together.
+Storage-constrained MCUs (< 512kB Flash, particularly <= 256kB) may require smaller feature sets, adjusted max-size defines, or external EEPROM/SD storage; see the Data Writer Example.
+Modern MCUs with larger Flash and SRAM can enable more of the controller at once.

 ### Reservoirs and Scheduling